 What’s the difference between using a pacifier as a sleep training tool instead of as a prop?

-A pacifier sounds like a good idea and can often be seen as a magical item, especially for new parents.
+The use of a pacifier sounds like a good idea and can often be seen as a magical item, especially for new parents.
 It can quiet a crying baby.
-Calm an upset baby.
+Calm a fussy baby.
 Make a car ride bearable.
 Help a baby to sleep.

 When you’re a mom trying to implement Babywise techniques, however, a pacifier can be a downfall.